bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 Web API configuration and web api codes are all the same. (-:

-Note that upcoming articles have no .net core sample as we've not officially supported .net core yet, but after [we officially supported .net core](https://github.com/bit-foundation/bit-framework/issues/59), you can start an easy/safe migration.

 ### Web API - Dependency Injection samples:

 Bit's dependency injection covers you anywhere, from web api to signalr, background job workers, etc. As you see in AppStartup class of samples, there is a dependencyManager variable in both ASP.NET & ASP.NET Core projects.
 Classes you register/add are accessible using constructor and property injection anywhere you need them.
 Let's take a look at  [sample](https://github.com/bit-foundation/bit-framework/tree/master/Samples/WebApiSamples/7WebApiDependencyInjection)